p2daw22/data_analyst_assistant/README.md

 ## Why I made it

 I made this project because I wanted to build something that mixes data analytics, automation, and local AI tools in a way that feels useful and hands on.

+## Next steps

+- improve file path handling so the project is easier to run on other machines
+- connect Ollama more directly into the main workflow
+- add example datasets or sample outputs
+- improve error handling
+- keep building out automation features